Autodesk-Forge/forge-createfamily-revit/README.md

 # Description

-This sample demostrated how to create a window family using Design Automation for Revit API.
+This sample demostrated how to create a window family using Design Automation for Revit API **V3**.

 # Thumbnail
 ![thumbnail](/public/res/screenshot.png)